 Unfortunately, setting up a digital selling mechanism takes time and money.
 Online forms need to be created, follow-up emails written, a system to fulfill orders developed...and that's just for starters.
 This isn't something businesses can do overnight.

 Now, a lot of these businesses are questioning whether they can survive.

-Even after many of the lockdowns have been lifted with restrictions, what's next?
-Their tried-and-true ways of connecting with customers simply may not cut it when the smoke settles.
+Even after many of the lockdowns have been lifted with some still having restrictions, what's next?
+For many, the tried-and-true ways of connecting with customers may not be cutting it anymore.